OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 When we request too much memory and GC gets triggered, we've provided everything we need for MMTk to stop the world, scan our object graph and clean up our mess.

-Additionally, we say `AllocationSemantics::Default` to indicate we've got no special requirement for this object, but we've got other options such as requesting it to be `Immortal` so that it's never collected, `NonMoving` to never be moved, or `Los` to allocate large objects specifically [TODO: for performance reasons?].
+Additionally, we say `AllocationSemantics::Default` to indicate we've got no special requirement for this object, but we've got other options such as requesting it to be `Immortal` so that it's never collected, `NonMoving` to never be moved, or `Los` to allocate large objects specifically.
 [List of options here](https://docs.mmtk.io/api/mmtk/plan/enum.AllocationSemantics.html).

 This is a simple, slow-ish way of allocating, which we can also make faster such as with that [bump allocator](#bump-allocator) example earlier, instead of ever calling `mmtk_alloc` directly.
+That doesn't work for our marksweep since this GC strategy doesn't use a bump allocator, but it will be useful for semispace.

 When allocating an object, we also reserve a space in the header for storing a magic number corresponding to its type.
 When MMTk visits the object graph, we need to know somehow how to interpret any sequence of bytes: did we allocate a `Class` or a `Frame` or a `String` there?
 So we declare an enum `ObjType` that has variants for all the possible objects.
-In our VM, that's only 10 possible types or so, but we annoyingly still need to use a full `usize` to store it for alignment reasons.
+In our VM, that's only 10 possible types or so, but we annoyingly (and pretty naively[^mmtk-header]) still need to use a full `usize` to store it for alignment reasons.
-[MMTk authors question: was there a better solution than this header, though?
-Better use of pointer tagging than our VM does, perhaps?]

 So now our program can allocate any type with an associated `ObjType`, and we'll be able to reify types during scanning, which we'll implement now.